 The first step of using spaced repetition is planning the spacing of your study sessions.
-This is perhaps the most important step of the entire process because it will serve as the foundation for your study system.
+This is perhaps the most crucial step of the entire process because it will serve as the foundation for your study system.

 The optimal intervals depend on many factors, such as:

-- Complexity of the topic.
+- The complexity of the topic.

-- Scale of the topic.
+- The scale of the topic.